martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 storing the expressions and statements that need to be evaluated as *continuations*, by using an explicit *operand stack*, and by augmenting the language with *instructions* that operate on this operand stack.
-To achieve
+The evaluator is naturally tail-recursive, because it only saves continuations and environments if they are needed after function calls.
-iterative processes, the evaluator figures out at runtime, which function calls are *tail-recursive* and takes adequate action.
 As in the previous post, I proceed in stages to gently introduce the features of evaluators for increasingly powerful sublanguages of JavaScript.